Strategies for generating separable photon triplets in waveguides and ring resonators: Spectrally uncorrelated photon triplet states

 where $n_{\scriptscriptstyle P,F}(\omega_i)$ is the effective refractive index of the pump ($P$) or triplet ($F$) mode at the frequency $\omega_i$, and $c$ is the velocity of light in vacuum.

-To analyze the effect of the waveguide dispersion parameters on the phase-mismatch, we Taylor expand the dispersion relations around the central frequencies $\overline{\omega}_P$ or $\overline{\omega}_F$, working up to the second order and assuming that the higher-order dispersion terms are negligible.
+To analyze the effect of the waveguide dispersion parameters on the phase-mismatch, we perform a Taylor expansion of the dispersion relations around the central frequencies $\overline{\omega}_P$ or $\overline{\omega}_F$, working up to the second order and assuming that the higher-order dispersion terms, as well as self- and cross-phase modulation (SPM and XPM) effects, are negligible.
 We have

 where $\delta \omega_i=\omega_i-\overline{\omega}_F$, and $\overline{k}_P$ ($\overline{k}_F$), $v_P$ ($v_F$), and $\beta_P$ ($\beta_F$) are the wavenumber, group velocity and group velocity dispersion parameters evaluated at the pump (triplet) central frequencies, respectively.